leapmotion/os-controls/src/components/library/README.md

   * Is straightforward code, so it's relatively easy to read.
   * Also appears to not be actively developed (last update was in 2012), and may have existed since before 2003, which would explain why some concepts are missing.

+#### GLMesh design notes

+- Draw mode (e.g. GL_TRIANGLES, GL_TRIANGLE_STRIP, GL_TRIANGLE_FAN, GL_LINES, etc.).
+  GL_POINTS, GL_LINE_STRIP, GL_LINE_LOOP, GL_LINES, GL_LINE_STRIP_ADJACENCY, GL_LINES_ADJACENCY,
+  GL_TRIANGLE_STRIP, GL_TRIANGLE_FAN, GL_TRIANGLES, GL_TRIANGLE_STRIP_ADJACENCY and
+  GL_TRIANGLES_ADJACENCY.
+- Two modes for vertex specification (this would be a template parameter because it determines the [non-]existence of intermediate vertex data):
+  * Indexed (uses glDrawElements) -- intermediate vertex data necessary, common vertices will be collapsed when uploaded to vertex buffer.
+  * Direct (uses glDrawArrays) -- no intermediate vertex data necessary.
+- Should be able to specify what vertex attributes are present
+  * Position : required
+  * Normal   : optional (but this class should be aware of it)
+  * Others   : optional user-specified attributes, e.g. texture coordinates, color, etc.
+- The position and normal attributes have some dimension configurability.
+  * 3d position, 3d normal (normals defined to be normal to the surface)
+  * 2d position, 3d normal (normals defined to be the unit Z vector, normal to the XY plane)
+  * 2d position, 2d normal (the mesh would (could) represent the 1d boundary of a 2d region, and the normals would be normal to that 1d boundary curve).
+While this is mathematically nice, it's probably the least useful in terms of graphics.
+- There should be methods for adding surface primitives
+  * Vertex
+  * Line
+  * Line strip vertex
+  * Triangle
+  * Triangle strip vertex
+  * Triangle fan vertex
+  * Quad (just adds 2 triangles) -- this may be difficult to design to play nicely with the different triangles
+  * TODO: Figure out if there should be methods for GL_TRIANGLES_ADJACENCY and other adjacency modes.
+- It might also be useful to be able to add vertices and indices manually, with no intermediate vertex storage, e.g. loading a mesh from a file, where the vertex indices are precomputed.
+- Perhaps there should be a method which produces the induced wireframe for a mesh (or can that be done with a shader?).

+Other random notes
+- Halfedge structure for storing meshes and determining adjacency.
+This gives a consistent and efficient way to represent oriented surfaces, and probably naturally generalizes to arbitrary complexes.

 #### GLMaterial abstraction design notes